-Eczema: Symptoms, Causes, and Natural Treatments
+Eczema: Symptoms, Causes, and Natural Solutions

 Eczema is more than dry skin.
 It’s a painful condition that can interrupt your sleep, compromise your social life, and cause additional health complications.
-Fortunately, most forms of eczema can be managed with the right treatment strategies including natural eczema treatments.
+Fortunately, most forms of eczema can be managed with the right strategies including natural eczema solutions.
 The first step toward living comfortably with eczema is to understand what exactly this condition is, how to recognize it, and where to find relief.

 Consider this your all-encompassing guide to eczema.

 The term “eczema” is used in a couple different ways.

 The most common use of “eczema” refers specifically to atopic dermatitis.
 This is the most prevalent type of eczema.
 Atopic dermatitis is a chronic skin condition causing red, itchy patches.
 This type of eczema flares up periodically and often accompanies conditions such as hay fever and asthma.

 There are other types of eczema that are less common than atopic dermatitis.
 All forms of eczema cause inflammation and irritation of the skin.
 Both the severity and the duration of the condition varies from person to person.
 Some individuals only experience eczema in childhood.
 Others live with it their entire lives.

 While atopic dermatitis is most common in children, the condition can appear at any point in an individual’s life.
 The most notable symptoms of eczema—rash, itch, and dry skin—are always present no matter when onset occurs.
 However, other symptoms may vary depending on the age of the individual.